-My experience with IBS was (and sometimes still is) like being a prisoner in my own body and slave to my digestive system 24/7.
+My experience with IBS was like being a prisoner in my own body and slave to my digestive system 24/7.

 After the birth of our 3rd son, the emergency hysterectomy and physical/emotional healing came a 2 year period of debilitating Irritable Bowel Syndrome.
 At times it was so severe.
-I absolutely convinced I was dying from stomach cancer or some other disease and I felt on lots of occasions this was the end of the road and my sons would be without a mother and my husband without his wife.
+I absolutely convinced I was dying and I felt on lots of occasions this was the end of the road and my sons would be without a mother and my husband without his wife.
 It sounds strong but that is how bad it got.

 I always had to be close to a toilet and (apologies for the detail here) but loose stools on average 6 times per day and constant flatulence.
 As you can imagine – it was very socially debilitating.
 It took away my freedom and social confidence.

 Whether the cause is physical or a reaction to the physical symptoms, it affects you mentally, you feel down, tired and at times depressed and completely lost and confused at what is happening to your body.

 Frequent doctors appointments and trips to the hospital for scans and tests showed nothing (which starts to make you feel like you are making it all up and it’s all in your mind).
 I was offered anti-spasmodic and anti-depressant medication.